 Belgaard Site: Abandoned Site

 Francollarts will serve as a fine hub for the next two locations you must clear, both of which are south of the village.
 Well, southwest and southeast, to be more precise.
-Head to the southwestern marker first until you find the indicated location - an Abandoned Site. in another change of pace, this site isn't guarded by any weeds, but rather by a Slyzard.
+Make your way southeast to Francollarts, and from there head to the southwestern marker first until you find the indicated location - an Abandoned Site (#2 on the map). in another change of pace, this site isn’t guarded by any weeds, but rather by a Slyzard.

 While they possess neither the size or intelligence of a proper dragon, their reptilian appearance (albeit, somewhat abberative), wings and fiery breath may confuse the untrained.
 Sharing a body similar to that of a Wyvern or Forktail, you can expect some of the same attacks, including a dive, a leaping claw attack, and a lunging bite.
 In addition, however, Slyzards can breath fire, both as a gout of flame (while on the ground) or as a fiery blast (while flying).
 If you see fire in its mouth, assume it intends to breathe fire, and if it’s flying… well, it’s probably up to some mischief involving fire there, too.
 They can also emit a sonic blast which will stun unprotected opponents, which they like to tack advantage of with a tail sweep.
 Use the Quen sign to protect yourself, as well as Draconid Oil to increase your damage, and when they’re flying about, try to shoot them down with your crossbow before they can hit you with their breath weapon.